LSPosed/LSPosed.github.io/releases/shamiko_changelog.md

-### 1.1
+### 1.1.1

+- Improve compatibility with some modules and upcoming ZygiskNext update
-- Support Magisk Canary 27003
+- Require Magisk Canary 27005+ or KernelSU 11903+ due to XZ zip format change
-- Provide better hiding for font modules
-- Minor bug fixes and compatibility updates
-- Drop redundant resetprop handling